Emperor Ming of Han: Late reign

-The Chu and Huaiyang-related mass executions
+The Chu and Huaiyang

 Emperor Ming was, early in his reign, known for his generosity and affection for his brothers.
 This, however, apparently caused some of them to engage in behavior that were considered taboo at the time and caused them to be severely punished by Emperor Ming, leading also to two major mass executions that blotted Emperor Ming's reign.

 The first of these incidents happened in 66–67 and was relatively bloodless.
 The ambitious Prince Jing of Guanglin wanted to be emperor, and he plotted with people under him to rebel.
 When he was informed, he confessed, and Emperor Ming initially spared him and permitted him to remain the Prince of Guanglin but stripped his political powers.
 However, later Prince Jing hired warlocks to curse Emperor Ming.
 After he was discovered, Emperor Ming initially took no action, but in 67 forced Prince Jing to commit suicide.

 The next incident would not be so bloodless.
 In 70, Prince Ying of Chu—incidentally, the only son of Emperor Guangwu not born of either of his empresses but of Consort Xu—hired warlocks to create golden turtles and jade cranes, and carved characters calling for unusual blessings on them—a major taboo at the time.
 Further, he was discovered to have written revolutionary writings.
 Emperor Ming did not put him to death, but deposed him from his principality, exiled him, and made him a commoner (but with a small fief of 500 households).
 In 71, Prince Ying committed suicide in exile.
 However, the investigation did not end.
-By Emperor Ming's orders, Prince Ying's associates (but not his family) were harshly tortured and interrogated, and anyone that they named as a coconspirator was arrested and further tortured and interrogated.
+By Emperor Ming's orders, Prince Ying's associates (but not his family) were harshly tortured and interrogated, and anyone that they named as a co-conspirator was arrested and further tortured and interrogated.
 The interrogators themselves used this opportunity to falsely accuse many others of conspiracy.
 Tens of thousands of people died, either of torture or execution, during the investigation.
 Only after Empress Ma's intercession and persuasive petitions by one of the interrogators, Han Lang (寒朗), did the interrogations taper off.

 A similar incident happened in 73, when Prince Yan of Huaiyang was informed to have hired warlocks to curse Emperor Ming.
 Several of Prince Yan's associates were executed, and there were also many others who were executed or exiled after Chu-style interrogations were carried out.
 Prince Yan himself was not executed, but was demoted from his commandery-level principality to be the Prince of Fulin, with only two counties in his principality.